 Additional Experts Are Needed in Commercial Motor Vehicle Accident Cases

-In addition to the standard experts who may be necessary in a car wreck case, trucking cases often require trucking driving standard of care experts, broker hiring experts, trucking mechanic experts, and specialized accident reconstructionists.
+In addition to the standard experts who may be necessary in a car wreck case, trucking cases often require experts in trucking driving standards of care, broker hiring, trucking mechanics, and specialized accident reconstruction.

 In car accident cases, the venue (place of the lawsuit, litigation, and trial) is almost always where the collision occurred.
 This may or may not be a place where a party injured or killed in a trucking collision can get a fair trial.
 In commercial trucking cases, even if the wreck occurred in a particular location in Montana, there may be a more fair and appropriate venue to file in, such as a Defendant’s principal place of business or registered state.

-Discovery in trucking cases requires obtaining substantial amounts of information that does not exist in car accident lawsuits.
+Discovery in trucking cases requires obtaining substantial amounts of information that is not typically found in car accident lawsuits.
 Commercial motor vehicles have multitudes of onboard electronic data systems.
 These include systems that track hours of service, telemetric systems, entertainment control systems, and advanced GPS systems.
 Trucking companies are also required to have drug and alcohol tests for their drivers, physical fitness results, training records, medical files, and other information about each driver.
-Trucking companies also should have extensive records evidencing the maintenance of the truck and trailer, past hours of service logs, investigation documents, bills of lading, ownership documents, and multitudes of other documents and evidence.
-All this information must be requested and obtained – which will usually involve no small amount of fight and perseverance by your council.
+Trucking companies should also have extensive records evidencing the maintenance of the truck and trailer, past hours of service logs, investigation documents, bills of lading, ownership documents, and numerous other documents and evidence.
+All this information must be requested and obtained, which will usually involve no small amount of fight and perseverance by your attorney.

 Preservation of Evidence Issues Are Different in Trucking Accident Cases

 Evidence can quickly be lost in trucking cases.
 The FMCSRs require certain documents and evidence to be collected and preserved following a collision.
-However, some of the information that must be collected has a limited amount of time for which it must be retained.
+However, some of the information that must be collected has a limited retention period.
 This information may be lost if a request for preservation is not made to the trucking company in a timely manner.

-Electronic information about the truck, driver, and the collision that was stored on the truck also may also be lost if not timely preserved.
-Because the trucks are so big and protected, can often be repaired or driven, even after severe collisions.
+Electronic information about the truck, driver, and the collision, which was stored on the truck, may also be lost if not timely preserved.
+Because the trucks are so big and protected, they can often be repaired or driven, even after severe collisions.
 Trucking companies often work to get the truck and trailer back into service as quickly as possible to continue making money off them and for other reasons.
-Information stored on the truck may be overridden after the truck is started or powered up a certain number of times, with the passage of time time, or with the truck being driven for a certain number of miles.
+Information stored on the truck may be overwritten after the truck is started or powered up a certain number of times, with the passage of time, or after the truck has been driven for a certain number of miles.

 Evidence of mechanical defects may also be lost, particularly if the truck or trailer is returned to service.
 Once these mechanical issues are fixed, physical evidence of them being a problem may be gone forever.